ZerolAcqua/note/docs/paper/CV/image_matching/Image_Matching_from_Handcrafted_to_Deep_Features_A_Survey.md

 title: Image Matching from Handcrafted to Deep Features A Survey
 ---

+# Image Matching from Handcrafted to Deep Features A Survey

 !!! info "论文链接"
 	原文：Jiayi Ma, Xingyu Jiang, Aoxiang Fan, Junjun Jiang, Junchi Yan.
 [Image Matching from Handcrafted to Deep Features: A Survey](https://doi.org/10.1007/s11263-020-01359-2)